saifalixxx/SWENG_Final_Project/README.md

 # SWENG_Final_Project
-This is the submission link for the main project.
-Stephen will provide a video regarding the project specifications.
-The groups for this project have been created and the submission deadline is on Sunday 27/11/2022 at 23:59.
+This is the solution repository for the main project.
+Stephen has provided a video regarding the project specifications.
+The submission deadline is on Sunday 27/11/2022 at 23:59.